elegant-scipy/elegant-scipy/markdown/ch2.markdown

 As a reminder, hierarchical clustering is a method to group observations using sequential merging of clusters: initially, every observation is its own cluster.
-Then, the two nearest clusters are repeatedly merged, until every observation is in a single cluster.
+Then, the two nearest clusters are repeatedly merged, and then the next two, and so on, until every observation is in a single cluster.
 This sequence of merges forms a *merge tree*.
-By cutting the tree at a particular distance threshold, we can get a finer or coarser clustering of observations.
+By cutting the tree at a specific height, we can get a finer or coarser clustering of observations.

 The `linkage` function in `scipy.cluster.hierarchy` performs a hierarchical clustering of the rows of a matrix, using a particular metric (for example, Euclidean distance, Manhattan distance, or others) and a particular linkage method, the distance between two clusters (for example, the average distance between all the observations in a pair of clusters).